ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     vim ~/arch3/config/masterConfig.json

 Notable parameters: To turn off reaping functionality, add the parameter "youxia\_reaper\_parameters" with a value of "--test".
+For use in an OpenStack environment, add "--openstack" as a parameter to the deployer and the reaper.

 Third, you'll want to correct your parameters used for youxia (see [this](https://github.com/CloudBindle/youxia#configuration))

     vim ~/.youxia/config